 Visit the Kuang Si Butterfly Park

-Also very close to the Waterfalls and Bear Sanctuary is the Kuang Si Butterfly Park.
+Also very close to the Waterfalls and Bear Rescue Center Luang Prabang (Bear Sanctuary)is the Kuang Si Butterfly Park.
 This is a beautifully-arranged garden full of butterflies and the plants they inhabit.
 We took a guided tour during which we learnt all about them.
 After enjoying the butterflies, you can relax with a great coffee and a fish pedicure.
 For us, this butterfly park was one of the best things to do in Luang Prabang with kids.
 No surprise here, we have been to lots of butterfly parks, and they are always a big hit!

 Entry fee 40,000 LAK ($ 5)